Your Cart

 We believe that now is the time for all organizations, nations, and institutions to come together for the common good.

-Many Hawaiian bird species, which serve as key indicators of healthy forests, are in peril.
+in 2026 Hawaii is now home to the most imperiled ecosystems on the planet, with many invasive threats on the horizon that have caused a significant declined in native keystone species, of which are habitat for many Hawaiian bird species, which serve as key indicators of healthy forest.
 These birds have evolved to rely on specific conditions and food sources and coexist within delicate natural systems that are in balance.
 However, when signs of healthy forest begin to decline, we witness the loss of habitat and the decline of ecosystem health.
-The introduction of avian malaria, cars, cats,rats, and mongoose has nearly wiped out 71 of 113 native Hawaiian bird species.
+The introduction of avian malaria, cars, cats, rats, and mongoose has nearly wiped out 71 of 113 native Hawaiian bird species.
 This loss has disrupted the forest mechanisms that took millions of years of evolution to create and serves as a clear hoailona (omen) of the critical endangered status of Hawaiian watershed habitats.